Saevon/saevon.github.io/content/articles/roleplaying/anti-magic-necklace.md

 This acts like the spell **Antimagic Field** and cannot be cast unless worn.

-### Anti-Kaern
+### Anti-Kaernor

-This necklace was made to fight against the Kaern, which eat magic, and spread a magical disease while doing so.
+This necklace was made to fight against the Kaernor, which eat magic, and spread a magical disease while doing so.
 Thus while allied abilities are suppressed under the field, no magic eating can occur.